-Non-sterile low allergy powder free latex gloves are used for clinical treatments, unless a clinician or a patient has a latex allergy, in which case nitrile or vinyl gloves are used.
+Non-sterile low allergy powder free Nitrile gloves are used for clinical treatments.
 Sterile surgical gloves are used for invasive procedures.
 The use of gloves does not replace the need for hand hygiene.
 When removing personal protective equipment, gloves are removed first.

-Gloves are single-use only and are discarded as offensive or clinical waste depending on their infectious properties after use on one patient or if damaged during treatment, they are removed prior to retrieving any item from a cupboard or drawer.
+Gloves are single-use only and are discarded as offensive or clinical waste depending on their infectious properties after use on one patient or if damaged during treatment, they are removed prior to retrieving any item from a cupboards or drawers.
 Used gloves are removed by rolling inside out.
 Gloves are never worn outside of the treatment room.